California Fishing License Cost: $62.90+ Guide

 fishing license requirements california

-In California, a valid sport fishing license is required for anyone 16 and older, even when fishing with a guide.
+In California, a valid sport fishing license is required for most anglers age 16 and older, even when fishing with a guide.

-If you’re under 16, you’re in luck—children don’t need a fishing license, but they must still obtain report cards for specific species, like steelhead and sturgeon.
+If you’re under 16, you don’t need a sport fishing license.
+You may still need report cards for certain species, such as steelhead or sturgeon.

-Additionally, California offers designated free fishing days each year when you can fish without a license, provided you adhere to the established regulations.
+California also offers designated free fishing days each year.
+On those days, you can fish without a license, but all other rules still apply.

 Types of Fishing Licenses